 ENROLLMENT BY ETHNICITY

 Black or African American, non-Hispanic: 4%

 White, non-Hispanic: 46%

 Native Hawaiian or other Pacific Islander, non-Hispanic: 1%

 “My professors at Redlands made a profound impact on me, and I wouldn’t be the critical thinker I am today without their instruction.” – Noelle Medina ‘15

 Every first-year student at University of Redlands enrolls in a first-year seminar, designed to be an academic bridge between high school and college.
 In addition to being their initial academic advisors, first-year seminar professors help students grow their critical thinking, reading, writing, and communication skills.
 Recent seminar offerings include Global Issues for American Business; The Science of the Sea; and Harry Potter and the Widely Applicable Skillset.

-Liberal Arts Foundation requirements (LAFs) ensure all students obtain a breadth and depth of knowledge during their time at University of Redlands.
-LAF categories range from Writing Across the Curriculum to Human Behavior to State and Economy.
+Liberal Arts Inquiry requirements (LAIs) ensure all students obtain a breadth and depth of knowledge during their time at University of Redlands.
+LAI categories range from Community Engagement and Reflection to Inquiries into Self and Society.
 Students can fulfill each requirement with a variety of courses, allowing them to pursue coursework that’s always of interest.